 RDE Plus - A Road to Rig Development Methodology for Whole Vehicle RDE Compliance: Overview 2020-01-0376

-This paper is the second in a series of ongoing technical reports from HORIBA MIRA on vehicle and engine development and calibration methodologies for RDE compliance and follows SAE Technical Paper 2019-01-0756 presented at WCX2019.
+This paper is the second in a series of technical papers from HORIBA on the RDE+ programme.
+It follows SAE Technical Paper 2019-01-0756 presented at WCX2019.